OmniSharp/omnisharp-emacs/README.md

 ## Installation

 This supports Emacs 24.3 and above at least.
-It has been tested on Ubuntu 12.04 (Precise) and on Windows 7.
+It has been tested on Ubuntu 12.04 (Precise), on Windows 7 and on OSX.

 To install, use [MELPA][].
 After MELPA is installed, use